Crowdfunding for not-for-profits vs. Peer-to-peer fundraising: What’s the difference?

 The St Peter’s Foundation and Focus Ireland, for example, use iRaiser’s Peer-to-Peer platform for their fundraising events.

-In today’s digital fundraising world, Crowdfunding and Peer-to-Peer are two essential tools for developing your fundraising strategy.
-Each tool addresses specific issues, allowing you to segment and target different categories of supporters, depending on why, how and to what extent they want to be involved with you.
+In today’s digital fundraising world, Crowdfunding and Peer-to-Peer are two essential tools for developing a successful fundraising strategy.
+Each tool addresses particular issues.
+This enables you to divide and target various groups of supporters.
+It depends on why, how and to what extent they want to be involved with your charity.